mistweaverco/kulala.nvim/docs/docs/getting-started/configuration-options.md

     -- set scope for environment and request variables -- possible values: b = buffer, g = global environment_scope = "b",

+    -- by default, requests are parsed using treesitter if an http parser is available.
+    -- if you encounter tree-sitter related issues, you can disable this feature -- by setting this option to false (and then open an issue on GitHub!) treesitter = true,
   },
 }
 ```